Tornadoes of 2011: March 21–23 (United States)

-March 29–31
+March 29–31 (United States)

 On March 29, a warm front over the Gulf of Mexico associated with an upper-level low over Texas moved northward into the Gulf Coast States, bringing scattered severe weather.
-In Louisiana, three tornadoes touched down, including an EF1 which caused a three-story building to collapse.
+In Louisiana, three tornadoes transpired, including an EF1 which caused a three-story building to collapse.
 In Mississippi, one person was killed after lightning caused a house fire.
 A strong microburst also took place in Copiah County, producing winds up to 110 mph.
 Activity shifted into central Florida on March 30 as a frontal boundary stalled out across the state.
-During the two-day period, ten tornadoes touched down and a series of squall lines produced widespread wind damage on March 31.
+During the two-day period, ten tornadoes occurred and a series of squall lines produced widespread wind damage on March 31.
 Significant damage took place in several communities and damage exceeded $5 million.
 Seven people were injured when one of the tornadoes hit a local festival.

 April

-There were 875 tornadoes reported in the United States in April, of which 773 were confirmed.

-That set a new all-time monthly record, significantly exceeding the previous record of 542 in May 2003 and nearly tripling the old record for April (267 in 1974).
-In Alabama, the monthly (for April) and yearly record was broken with 89 and 98 tornadoes respectively.